 My adoptive father, who passed in 1997 at the age of 59, was my first and greatest fan.
 He was so proud of all my achievements both in music and academics.
 I sang to him in the hospital during his last days and saw that not only did he have a peaceful expression while I sang, but that his heart rate stabilized, blood pressure lowered, breathing became more even and oxygen levels elevated.
 This inspired me to want to study music therapy and use music directly with those suffering.
 I chose Chapman University because of their music therapy degree program.
 Sadly, I disqualified for the program as I was not proficient in piano, guitar and percussion.
 Life has a way of coming around full circle in unexpected ways when you are passionate about helping others.
 After I began performing, I had senior living activity coordinators contacting me which started my side career performing for over 2 dozen senior communities.
 I have been witness to miracles through music.
 Memory care residents who no longer known their own names never forget the lyrics to these great songs such as "It Had To Be You," "Sentimental Journey," or "My Funny Valentine."
 Singing for seniors and those who are sick is something that brings me great joy.
 I had 2 grandmothers suffer from Alzheimers, one of which I lived with as a companion for 2 years.
 I wish I knew then what I have learned now about the mind's relationship with music!

 In early 2016 I became a proud member of the prestigious Weddings of Distinction.
 I have performed for NACE, SDABC, MPI, EWI, NOW, South Bay Pride, North County Pride, Bless Your Heart Burlesque, Lola Demure's Burlesque Variety Show, the MCASD Monte Carlo Gala, and numerous prestigious organizations and events.
-I am an entertainer for Epic Entertainment, Innovative Entertainment and Bollotta Entertainment Companies and a preferred vendor for the Marriott Marquis & Marina, Humphrey's Half Moon Inn & Suites, The Westin Gaslamp, Grand Pacific Resorts, Flagship Cruises & Events, Cohn Restaurant Group and more.
-I am a regular monthly entertainer for Flagship Cruises & Events, Vintana Wine + Dine, Rancho Bernardo Inn, Grand Pacific Resorts, Mr. Peabody's Bar & Grill and 2 dozen senior living communities.
+I am an entertainer for Epic Entertainment, Innovative Entertainment and a preferred vendor for the Marriott Marquis & Marina, Humphrey's Half Moon Inn & Suites, Flagship Cruises & Events, Cohn Restaurant Group and more.
+I am a regular monthly entertainer for Flagship Cruises & Events, Vintana Wine + Dine, Rancho Bernardo Inn, The Inn At Rancho Santa Fe, Bernardo Winery, Grand Pacific Resorts, Mr. Peabody's Bar & Grill and a dozen senior living communities.

 All My Gratitude